 Consumer technology predictions for home media devices: Cord-cutting and cloud video gaming

-The latest stage of the next-gen console war could be about to begin as Microsoft and Sony are expected to announce successors to the PS5 and Xbox Two this year, but Mr Greengart doesn’t believe they will be released until 2020.
+The latest stage of the next-gen console war could be about to begin as Microsoft and Sony are expected by many to announce successors to the PS4 and Xbox One this year, but Mr Greengart doesn’t believe they will be released until 2020.

 He says: “The bigger story will be Microsoft’s launch of xCloud game streaming.